A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Preliminaries

 \subsection{Constraint-based Metabolic Network}

 A constraint-based metabolic network is defined as $N = \{R, M, S, G, F, LB, UB\}$ consisting of three fundamental components and their interactions, including \textbf{reactions} $R$, \textbf{metabolites} $M$, and \textbf{genes} $G$.
 In this context, $S$ and $F$ represent a \textbf{stoichiometric matrix} and a set of \textbf{GPR} associations, respectively. $LB$ and $UB$ correspond to sets of \textbf{lower bounds} and \textbf{upper bounds} for rates of reactions $R$.
 The set of reactions $R$ is categorized into reversible reactions and irreversible reactions.
 The stoichiometric information of the network is encoded within $S$ and the size of $S$ is $m \times n$, where $m$ and $n$ are the number of metabolites and reactions, respectively.
 Each entity $s_{j,i}$ of the matrix represents the coefficient of metabolite $m_j$ in reaction $r_i$.
 A positive $s_{j,i}$ indicates $m_j$ is produced by $r_i$, and a negative $s_{j,i}$ corresponds to consumption of $m_j$, whereas a zero value denotes $m_j$ is not involved in $r_i$.
 The biomass reaction $r_{biomass}$ is the reaction that produces all necessary metabolites synthesized for cell growth.
-A target production reaction $r_{target}$ is a reaction that produces the target metabolite. \\ An example network is shown in Fig. \ref{fig1}. $\{m_1, m_2, \dots, m_9\}$ are nine metabolites and $\{r_1, r_2, \dots, r_{12} \}$ are twelve reactions. $r_1$, $r_9$, $r_{11}$, and $r_{12}$ are reversible reactions that can proceed in both directions, and the rest are irreversible reactions.
+A target production reaction $r_{target}$ is a reaction that produces the target metabolite.

+An example network is shown in Fig. \ref{fig1}. $\{m_1, m_2, \dots, m_9\}$ are five metabolites and $\{r_1, r_2, \dots, r_{12} \}$ are twelve reactions. $r_1$, $r_9$, $r_{11}$, and $r_{12}$ are reversible reactions that can proceed in both directions, and the rest are irreversible reactions.
 The intervals on reactions are the lower and upper bounds for reaction rates.
 A negative lower bound indicates a reversible reaction.
 Here, $r_1$ corresponds to the substrate uptake reaction, $m_8$ to the target metabolite, and $m_9$ to the metabolite for cell growth.
 Thus, the reaction $r_{11}$ transfers the target metabolite $m_8$ is the target production reaction, and $r_{12}$ transfers $m_9$ is the biomass reaction.
 The coefficients for each metabolite in all reactions are $1$ except for $m_7$ in $r_7$.
 The coefficient of $m_7$ in $r_7$ is $3$.
 Based on the above definitions, the stoichiometric matrix $S$ for the example network in Fig. \ref{fig1} is constructed as: